sosolimited/Cpp-Handbook/Cpp-Tour.md

 Lambda expressions produce function objects.

 Lambdas are closely related to functions.
-Functions receive parameters when they are called; Lambdas receive set of parameters when you create them, and return a function.
+Functions receive parameters when they are called; Lambdas receive parameters when you create them, and return a function.

 Lambda syntax varies a bit from other functions.
 It begins with the capture block `[]` which is where you pass parameters to the lambda.
 Following that is the familiar `()` of a function, where you declare the parameters that the resulting function will receive.
 Finally, the familiar function block `{}` contains the code the function will run.